mdavis-xyz/mdavis.xyz/pages/lime/content.md

 For example, many "no refunds" policies [do not](https://www.accc.gov.au/media-release/harvey-norman-franchisees-pay-for-misleading-consumers) take away your right to a refund.
 However you would have to take Lime to court to find out which terms hold up judicial scrutiny.
 It is also unclear how the laws work across international borders.
-Australia has far stronger consumer protections than the US, however the terms say that you give up Australian laws and agree to be bound by US laws.
+Australia has far stronger consumer protections than the US, however [Section 2.9](2.9) says that you give up Australian laws and agree to be bound by US laws.
 I am not sure whether that is legally valid.
 Lime did not respond to my questions. ([Section 12.23](12.23) of their terms and conditions say they are not obliged to reply.)